-The academic advising, counseling services, and health services provided and/or made available by GLCC are explained on pages 77, 85 and 86.
-Career counseling and placement are currently done through the academic advisers and the Dean of Student's Office.
-For those students in a cooperative program, career counseling and placement are provided through the other institution, e.g. Davenport University for business students and Spring Arbor University for students in elementary education.
+The academic advising, counseling services, and health services provided and/or made available by GLCC are explained on pages 73, 82, and 83.
+Career counseling and placement are currently done through the academic advisers and the Dean of Student Affairs' Office.
+For those students in a cooperative program, career counseling and placement are provided through the other institution, e.g. University of Phoenix for business students and Spring Arbor University for students in elementary education.